-Each Friday and Monday we invite you behind the scenes to people, places and things that inspire us.
-Today that's my Valentino jeans from the 80's.
-During the lock down, I turned on my favourite songs from back in the day to help me get in the zone and revived my favourite blue jeans from high school (see below).
+Every week we invite you behind the scenes to people, places and things that inspire us.
+Today that's my Valentino Jeans from the 80's.
+This week I take you on a journey during the lock down when I turned on my favourite songs from back in the day to help me get in the zone which gave me an idea to revive my favourite blue jeans from high school (see below).

-So during quarantine I decided to make some changes.
+During quarantine I decided to make some changes to my closet in efforts to "spring clean" and came across my favourite jeans.
 Instead of tapering the leg or reconstructing the entire jean, I decided to use the above street style inspiration from Milan Men's Fashion Week and made it into a modern Denim Jacket.

-I hunted high and low online for who makes the perfect Jean Jacket, not too square of an American silhouette but not to Euro tapered (as I still have my covid 15 to shed.)
-If it was too big I could wear a sweater underneath it and use it on the plane when traveling.
+I hunted high and low online for who makes the perfect Jean Jacket, one not too square of an American silhouette but not to Euro tapered (as I still had my covid 15 pounds to shed).
+My thought was that If it was too big I could wear a sweater underneath it and use it on the plane when traveling.

-Regardless I had a vision.
+Regardless of the history I had a vision.
 I continued on my design project marrying classic design with a more current silhouette.
-Since leaving NYC I hadn't found a tailor in Miami who had the vision I had in reimagining my classic wardrobe.
+Since leaving NYC for Miami I hadn't found a tailor in Miami who had the vision I had in reimagining my classic wardrobe.
 But eventually I found Brickell Cleaners in my neighbourhood.

-My online purchase of the Ralph Lauren jacket arrived, and then I had to wait for my dry cleaner to open.
-As luck would have it, the 1st day post lock down it had opened and the seamstress was sitting there as if she knew I was coming in that day to have her make something uber special.
+My online purchase of the Ralph Lauren Denim Jacket arrived, and then I had to wait for my dry cleaner to open.
+As luck would have it, the 1st day post lock down it had opened and the seamstress was sitting there as if she knew I was coming in that day to have her make something very special.